 Don’t expect a tourist train with table service and panoramic windows.
 This is a standard, two-carriage Northern rail service with slightly grimy windows and no on-board catering.

-An off-peak single ticket between Settle and Carlisle costs around £22, available on-line from Northern Railway.
+An off-peak single ticket between Settle and Carlisle costs around £23, available online from Northern Railway.
+If you are able to buy your ticket in advance, this takes the ticket price down to just over £9.

 It takes around 100 minutes to travel by train from Settle to Carlisle.

-Brand new for summer 2020, there is a private 90-minute service, especially for tourists, running along a section of this line from Appleby to Skipton.
-Return tickets cost £29.
+Launched in 2020, a private 90-minute service, especially for tourists, runs along a section of the Settle to Carlisle line from Appleby to Skipton.
+Return tickets start at £38.

 Like many others, I love the romance of a steam train.
 Sadly, there is no regular steam-hauled service along the line.